CHI0MA00/CHI0MA00/README.md

-- 👋 Hi, I’m @Chioma Okoli.
-- 👀 I am a Data Analyst with experience in Excel, SQL and Power BI.
+👋 Hi, I’m Chioma Okoli.
+I am a Data Analyst with experience in Excel, SQL and Power BI.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - chiomaokoli@gmail.com
+- 📫 How to reach me - chiomaokoli016@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
-CHI0MA00/CHI0MA00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+CHI0MA00/CHI0MA00 is A ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->